QUESTIONS

 because God will convert people’s minds to embrace the Reformed Gospel and then

-their sphere of authority, ecclesiastical rulers will enforce them appropriate
+Commandments appropriate to their sphere of authority, ecclesiastical rulers will

-to their sphere of authority, heads of families in theirs, etc.
+enforce them appropriate to their sphere of authority, heads of families in

 4. Please tell me how many reformist puritans there are today.
 Where are they residing?
 National or International?